presidioforts/scratchfiles/Buildpack.md

 - **Testing & Coverage**: `[tool.pytest.ini_options]` configures `pytest` to run coverage and produce both XML and HTML reports.
 - **Formatting & Linting**: `[tool.black]` and `[tool.flake8]` sections centralize code style rules, reducing the need for extra config files.

-This example ensures that **open-source best practices** (with `pyproject.toml`) dovetail with **enterprise needs** (handled in SCP/ELMA/IDP).
-Developers declare their Python-level details here, while high-level pipeline configuration—like scanning tools, artifact publishing, or environment toggles—lives in the SCP layer for full self-service.